 Take a break

 No doubt after the walk you’ll need refreshment.
 If you took your dogs, you’ll find a warm dog-friendly welcome as well as wholesome pub-grub and real ales at the Station House.
 Another traditional pub, The Fishers is famed for its Sunday lunch.
-If it’s just tea, coffee or snack you fancy then The Coffee Lounge is a great choice.
+If it’s just tea, coffee or snack you fancy then Hywel Dda Coffee Shop is a great choice.
 Roadhouse is a family run restaurant and another worthwhile pit-stop for coffee and a slice of cake or a family meal.

 Colin is Whitland born and bred.
 He has been in the butchery business since leaving school and bought the business from the former owner in the late 1980s.
 Having travelled to study how meat was sold in markets and shops in other countries, he came up with the vision of establishing a European style deli alongside the traditional butchers.
 Today the London House Butchery and Deli is a thriving business and an important part of the local community.